justin13888/hash-bench/README.md

 ### Single-threaded Hashing Performance

 This graph shows the performance of each hashing algorithm when run in a single thread.
 We see algorithms such as BLAKE3 and SHA-256 outperforming the other algorithms.
-CRC32 is the fastest (about 2x faster than BLAKE3), but it is not cryptographic.
-It's important to notes that BLAKE3 utilizes all cores
+CRC32 is the fastest (about 2x faster than BLAKE3), but it is non-cryptographic.

 <div style="background-color: white;">
     <img src="results/desktop/1-threaded%20Hashing/report/lines.svg" alt="Multi-threaded (64) Hashing Performance" style="width: 100%;"/>